TheCowboyAI/w3/readme.md

 NONE of this belongs in Nix or NixOS proper.
 We DO want it all to be a specific group of modules, based on NixOS, used in a special way to achieve something specific: A CIM.

+***Top Down.***
+Most Nix instructional material wiil start telling you how to convert your SYSTEM to Nix and modularizing everything about your system configuration...

+Hmm...

+No wonder everyone is confused...
+Here is a space ship, just drive it to the grocery.

+When building "systems", we really want to start from a single package and add capabilities modularly.

+***Bottom Up.***
+I don't want to start from a machine configuration.
+I need to start with a single package.
+How do I get that package to build.
+How does it run.
+What are all the dependencies and where do I put them.
+- Ok, great, my package builds.
+- Now how do I run it?
+- How can I add configuration settings.
+- How do I Test it?
+- How do I deploy it?

+When we can answer these questions about a single package, then you can start to think about how to assemble thousands of packages into a "system" and guarantee they all work as expected.

+ANY Posix "system" means:
+I have a kernel
+I have a known Posix File System
+I have a shell
+I have standard utilities

+It doesn't say I have to have any particular functionality.

+We want a minimal environment with which to operate this "package" in isolation.

+In other words.
+I am building a "system" around a package, not trying to force a package to work in a "system".

 Awesome, let's edit some code...

 Hold on pardner...
 This is about Abstraction.